OCA/contract/contract_variable_quantity/readme/USAGE.md

 To use this module, you need to:

-1. Go to Invoicing \> Sales \> Contracts and select or create a new contract.
+1. Go to Invoicing \> Customers \> Customers Contracts and select or create a new contract.
 2. Check *Generate recurring invoices automatically*.
 3. Add a new recurring invoicing line.